-In the sierra, what has been worked on are the tastes, in that sense, it is probable that these towns carried out ritual sacrifices related to the ball game.
+In the sierra, what has been worked on are the tastes, in that sense, these towns probably carried out ritual sacrifices related to the ball game.
 There have also been located habitation sites, that is, house foundations on the banks of the rivers, basically in the Presidio.

 Nevertheless, the petroglyphs are the most evident manifestations in the Sinaloa highlands, some of them seem to represent the god Tlaloc according to the outline of fangs and blinkers (elements associated with the water deity).
 Their similarity with the designs of the Late Postclassic of central Mexico (1200/1300-1521) led to think for a while that groups of this region had made them, but it is a local tradition.

 Many of the figures are related to fertility, among them, the spirals and representations of feminine vulvas.
-According to the account of the Franciscan Antonio Arias de Saavedra, the groups of the sierra of Nayarit and adjacent to the south of Sinaloa, had Uxu'u as one of their main deities and it is probable that these figures of vulvas are related to the cult of the generative goddess.
+According to the account of the Franciscan Antonio Arias de Saavedra, the groups of the sierra of Nayarit and adjacent to the south of Sinaloa had Uxu'u as one of their main deities, and these figures of vulvas are probably related to the cult of the generative goddess.